🔼The name Solomon: Summary

 - From the verb שלם (shalem), to be or make whole or complete.

 David already had at least six sons and a daughter when Solomon was born, and Bathsheba bore David another three sons besides Solomon.
 Then there were nine sons of other wives and an untold number of sons with various concubines.
 Solomon grew up to be the celebrated peace king of the great united kingdom of Israel, and the builder of the splendid Temple of YHWH in Jerusalem (see our article on the name Hannibal for some context).

 Our name appears a total of 12 times in the Greek New Testament, but only in the Gospels and Acts, where it is spelled Σολομων (see full concordance).
 Note that Solomon is an ancestor of Christ only according to Matthew (Matthew 1:6).
 The evangelist Luke traces Jesus' lineage through Solomon's brother Nathan (Luke 3:31).

-Meaning and etymology of the name Solomon (Sholomoh)
+🔼Etymology of the name Solomon

 Although Psalm 91 is anonymous and tradition demands that Solomon is the great peace-king, his name may have stemmed from David's deep remorse and grief over losing Solomon's older sibling.
 When Solomon is born, the prophet Nathan receives word from the Lord that this child is loved by God.
 Hence he names him Jedidiah (2 Samuel 12:25), although this name is (sadly) never again used.

-The name Solomon means Recompense, or Fair Penalty.
+Despite popular belief that Solomon means peace, the name Solomon means Recompense, or Fair Penalty.